-Separate property in Arizona is generally classified as any property owned by a spouse before marriage or any property owned by a spouse after a divorce decree has been finalized.
+Separate property in Arizona is classified as any property owned by a spouse before marriage or any property owned by a spouse after a divorce decree has been finalized.
 Property that is gained by a spouse through inheritance or gift will be that spouse’s sole and separate property, regardless if received before, during, or after a divorce.

 The increase or decrease in the value of a spouse’s separate property is also the separate property of the spouse who owns that property.
-Separate property can be difficult to determine because there are oftentimes complex legal variables involved such as community liens against a spouse’s separate property, transmutation of separate property into community property, commingling of separate property with community property, and the tracing of separate property which were commingled with community funds.
+Separate property can be difficult to determine because there are often complex legal variables involved such as community liens against a spouse’s separate property, transmutation of separate property into community property, commingling of separate property with community property, and the tracing of separate property which were commingled with community funds.

 Commingling Separate Property With Community Property in Arizona

 Commingling separate property with community property in Arizona simply occurs when someone mixes their separate property with community property.
-The best example is if someone has money in an account before marriage (separate property) and deposits that money in an account in which monies earned during the marriage (community property) are held.
+The best example is if someone has money in an account before marriage (separate property) and deposits that money in an account in which funds earned during the marriage (community property) are held.
 If a proper accounting is not done, the separate funds lose their separate status and become community property.

-The Arizona Court of Appeals in the case of Kingsberry v Kingsberry discussed the issue of commingling separate property with community property and that the commingling of community and separate funds does not automatically turn separate property into community property if the proper tracing of money can distinguish the two types of property.
+The Arizona Court of Appeals in the case of Kingsberry v Kingsberry discussed the issue of commingling separate property with community property and that the commingling of community and separate funds does not automatically turn the separate property into community property if the proper tracing of money can distinguish the two types of property.

 The Arizona Supreme Court also addressed the issue of commingling in the cases of Franklin v.
 Franklin and Porter v.
 Porter.
 The rulings in the Franklin and Porter cases provide several good examples of how commingling occurs and, therefore, how to avoid such problems.